Create a Survey in less than 60 seconds!

 Communicate properly:

-If there is zero inventory for a particular product, mention it on the product page itself and not when the user is on the payment page.
 It is even better if you can mention the number of products available because when you mention there is only a limited quantity of products remaining, you create a sense of urgency to buy the product.
 Also, communication when it comes to the number of days in which the product will be delivered is also a must.

-2. Make your ‘Contact Us’ Visible
+2. Make Your ‘Contact Us’ Visible

 There are certain companies that make it super impossible for its users to find them.
-The contact information should be available on all the pages making the process of contacting the customer service smooth.
+The contact information should be available on all the pages, making the process of contacting customer service smooth.
 Nowadays, you cannot hide from your customers as they would be more than happy to shame a company on Twitter if their pleas go unheard repeatedly.
 At any point during the sale, it should be easy for the customers to find you.
 Make sure that there are different methods for the customer to contact you.
-Apart from using avenues like Email, Phone calling, and SMS service, you can also add services like Live Chat, FB Messenger chatbot and a dedicated Twitter account to address issues.

 chatbot feedbot